Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/getting-started/make.md

 Linux and Mac
 ======
 On most Linux and MAC systems make is already available.
+On Ubuntu I had to install make using sudo apt install make
 We never got a bug report on this.